 NameMesh is another website that lets you plug in some words and get back ideas.
 Most of the ideas are not suitable but keep looking and you might stumble across an unregistered gem.

 Brandbucket offers a service beyond the registration of domain names.
-It offers a brand package.
-Once you’ve registered a domain, you’ll need a logo.
-But if you take a step back and consider buying a name and logo at the same time, BrandBucket can help you tick both items off the list at the same time.
+It offers a brand package – premium domain names with logos and marketing materials.
+BrandBucket lets you tick both the premium domain and logo off the list at the same time.

 BrandBucket is a premium service because it can save businesses a lot of time, but it’s a great option for people that have some more money to spend or little time to do research.